ga-wdi-boston/js-array-iteration-methods-diagnostic/README.md

 Fork, clone, branch (response), and npm install.

-Follow the prompts in `lib/assessment.js` and complete each question.
-You may use any resource, other than someone else in the classroom, to help you complete this assessment.
+Follow the prompts in `lib/diagnostic.js` and complete each question.
+You may use any resource, other than someone else in the classroom, to help you complete this diagnostic.

 Check your answers by running `grunt test`.
 Check your code by running `grunt nag`.
 You can reformat your code with `grunt reformat`.